 The idea of starting a new career is both exciting and daunting.
 Whether you are highly experienced or a complete novice, the social dynamics that come with a new job is a big part of adapting to a new routine.
 Will you fit in?
 Will you work at the same rate as others?
 Will you make friends?
 What will your boss be like?
 Will you be managing anyone?
 You then add to that brand new skills that you need to learn and even if you are working for yourself, brand new pressures and goals and expectations that are put upon you.
 That isn’t always easy.
 If you find yourself struggling to take on new information or just overcoming the challenges of a change, this could help make your new career a great one.

 It’s important to go into a new place with a positive mind-set and to aim for success, however, if you are not aware of the possible challenges that you may face, it can be a shock so going in with your eyes open is key.
 Here are our tips for overcoming those initial challenges.

 1. Know your own strengths and weaknesses

 This might seem like an obvious task but it is worth while doing.
 Knowing exactly what you can bring to a business, even when it is your own can help identify your market.
-Are you particularly good at hand stripping?
 Do you have experience of retail or are especially good with data protection?
 Do have a huge passion for Schnauzers?
 Knowing your skills helps you be most effective.
 Knowing your weaknesses is important too.
+Are you wanting to learn how to hand strip a dog?
 Do you panic with aggressive dogs?
 Is the idea of managing finances terrifying?
 Do you know your bichon from your zuchonz, cava-chon, poo-chon, shih-poo or cockapoo?
 Look for seminars, workshops and other people who can help develop your skills and raise your standards.

 2. Have a business plan and personal SMART goals